-An effector (a slightly broader term than actuator, which is more commonly used) is by nature an endpoint device.
+An actuator (or effector, a slightly broader term for it) is by nature an endpoint device.
 Its job is to take an instruction from the digital domain then make something happen in the real world.

 One good physical example is the electronic deadbolt (our picture shows a classic deadbolt; an electronic deadbolt uses a motor or a solenoid to insert or withdraw the striker).
-Because it presents an observable physical action, even untouched by human hands, it is a great poster child for the role of an effector.
-An effector effects change.
+Because it presents an observable physical action, even untouched by human hands, it is a great poster child for the role of an actuator.
+An actuated effector effects actual change.

-While effector locations are spread across the house, they are reasonable to group by function.
+While actuator locations are spread across the house, they are reasonable to group by function.

-The element that make a lighting fixture turn on or off or set its dimming is located near the driver module for each fixture; all of these link by radio to a bridge device at our lighting controller.
+The element that make a lighting fixture turn on or off or set its dimming is located near the driver module for each fixture; we bridge to DALI lighting control networks to send instructions to their controllers and drivers.

-The irrigation (watering) effectors are valves going to each spray head in the yard, controlled by power selectively provided through a dedicated irrigation controller which, in our case, becomes something of a puppet for our controller doing weather and soil moisture analysis
+The irrigation (watering) actuators are solenoid valves going to each spray head in the yard, controlled by power selectively provided through a dedicated irrigation controller which, in our case, becomes something of a puppet for our controller doing weather and soil moisture analysis

 The natural gas line shutoff valve is located near the gas feed to the house, after the first connection to the line; that first connection goes to the backup generator.
 The digital sign at the front door that changes from just displaying the house number to showing a thermal map of the floor plan is driven by a Raspberry Pi located nearby.
 The voice modem that calls the fire department is located in the control rack in the bonus room main office equipment cupboard.